saonbd1/astro-blog-starter-template/src/content/blog/top-free-ai-models-you-can-use-right.md

 The gap between open-source and proprietary AI models has effectively closed for most use cases.
 Unless you need frontier-level performance on the hardest benchmarks, these free models will handle everything you throw at them — coding, writing, analysis, reasoning, and even vision tasks.

-> The best AI model in 2026 isn’t the most expensive one — it’s the one you can run on your own terms.
+> [The best AI model in 2026](https://www.techtips.fun/blog/best-ai-tools-for-researchers-students/) isn't the most expensive one — it’s the one you can run on your own terms.

 Stop paying for API calls.
 Download a model, run it locally, own your data.
 The future of AI is open.